-Treasurer: Kimokeo Kapahulehua is and has been the driving force of ‘Ao‘ao O Nā Loko I‘a O Maui since 2000.
-After serving as President for many years, Mr. Kapahulehua has transitioned to a different role as Treasurer as of December 2015.
+President: Kimokeo Kapahulehua is and has been the driving force of ‘Ao‘ao O Nā Loko I‘a O Maui since 2000.
 He is a highly respected Native Hawaiian practitioner and leader in the local community and is admired for his tireless efforts to educate Maui’s youth, care for our environment and perpetuate our Hawaiian culture.

 Executive Director: Joylynn Paman has spearheaded operations of ‘Ao‘ao O Nā Loko I‘a O Maui in this director capacity since 2008.
 She has been a devoted volunteer for this organization since 1997 and has served as its vice president for four years during this time.
 Throughout her career, Joylynn has integrated her passion for the Hawaiian culture, its traditions, practices and language with her love for the marine environment.
 In 1998, she graduated with a Bachelor’s degree in Marine Science and has worked in related environmental fields and environmental/cultural education ever since.